kouroshAKiani/ML-GeneticPathotyping/README.md

 ```bash
    Rscript blaSHV.R -f mach-learn.xlsx -t "model_evaluation" -o "LR-model agnostic/Wald test"
 ```
-We should emphasize that computation of confidence interval for F1-Score for multi-class classification has been done by [1].
+We should emphasize that computation of confidence interval for F1-Score for multi-class classification has been computed by [1].
 By getting inspiration from this work and applying some changes to their computations, we can extract a function for computation of F1-Score and its confidence interval in a binary classification that is provided in F1-score.R file.

 ## Results